fmaldmed/Fernando-s-Awesome-Team-Profile-Generator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```

+## Usage
+### Intention was to use this app to create and organize teams based on roles.
+### Unfortunately at the time i was unable to finish full development.
+### Need to update code to be able to render team successfully.